-tucumcari, new mexico. population 6,000. located two hours west of amarillo. the city’s strip of route 66 is relatively unchanged since the heyday, it’s free of the developers chain stores and although a building or ten have fallen into disrepair. they add to the charm because we that kind of decay…
+tucumcari, new mexico. population 6,000. located two hours west of amarillo. the city’s strip of route 66 is relatively unchanged since the heyday, it’s free of the developer’s chain stores and although a building or ten have fallen into disrepair, they add to the charm because we like that kind of decay…

 citizens of the world travel vast distances to photograph and experience our vintage empire of the mother road and we, as the self-aware, appreciate Americana. often those places built with care as the future for the efficiency of yesterday when it was looking to tomorrow.

-urban decay tourism might become a ten thousand dollar-a-year industry if a travel agent reading this prints some brochures that hail detroit as the “the ephesus of the industrial world”. but with the knock down of every overgrown drive-in that hasn’t shown a double feature since the 70′s we move a little closer to tomorrows waste-empire of deserted shopping centers, that no one tourist will ever care about…
+urban decay tourism might become a ten thousand dollar-a-year industry if a travel agent reading this prints some brochures that hail detroit as the “the ephesus of the industrial world”. but with the knock down of every overgrown drive-in that hasn’t shown a double feature since the 70’s, we move a little closer to tomorrow’s waste-empire of deserted shopping centers, that no desirable tourist will ever care about…

-at the border to new mexico the great plains end as the land opens for the mesasthe interstate passed tucumcari just south of town so their strip of route 66 is free of all things new and boxy: it’s a time warp
+at the border to new mexico the great plains end as the land opens for the mesas

-there’s a quintessential scene 1971′s Two-Lane Blacktop where The Driver (james taylor) and The Mechanic challenge G.T.O to a cross-country race: their small block ’55 chevy to his shiny 1970 gto. it was filmed at a gas station right outside of town.me. right outside of town.
+there’s a quintessential scene 1971’s Two-Lane Blacktop where The Driver (james taylor) and The Mechanic challenge G.T.O to a cross-country race: their small block ’55 chevy to his shiny 1970 gto. it was filmed at a gas station right outside of town.

-the trading post-this is gary; he runs the trading post. rooster (right) works at the shop. they just unloaded a gravity gas pump that they’ll spend the next couple days restoring. that’s a .44 on gary’s hip. there are no recordings of the conversation.
+the trading post-this is gary; he runs the trading post. rooster (right) works at the shop. they just unloaded a gravity gas pump that they’ll spend the next couple days restoring. that’s a big gun on gary’s hip. there are no recordings of the conversation.

-it was five or six pm. he opened the shop up for photos and we hung out till it was dark talking about everything. he’s one of the aware and as a collector who knows other collectors is one of the city leaders trying to bring the official route 66 museum to tucumcari. they need to build a ten-thousand square foot building. gary’s really smart. i could wear all the tank tops and chew all toothpicks in the world to look a little tougher but they won’t help if i’m gonna keep walkin’ like a ninny. “you gotta widen your stance. you walk like a ninny”misty has a hurt paw but she still loves catch the most. she’d come running up to drop the tennis ball then go long for a pass.
+it was five or six pm. he opened the shop up for photos and we hung out till it was dark talking about everything. he’s one of the aware and as a collector who knows other collectors is one of the city leaders trying to bring the official route 66 museum to tucumcari. they need to build a ten-thousand square foot building. gary’s really smart. i could wear all the tank tops and chew all toothpicks in the world to look a little tougher but they won’t help if i’m gonna keep walkin’ like a ninny. “you gotta widen your stance. you walk like a ninny”

 there’s a lot of options for motels but this is where i stayed: the pow wow inn. a chinese couple own it. they own a motel. he was out of town so she worked from open to close everyday. the beds were uncomfortable and the heat sucked but the huge room cost two and a half shrimp cocktails a night, they didn’t care about my music or my plundering the complimentary craisens